 Your retirement date/age is one of the most important retirement planning variables that you can easily control that can make a significant difference in your retirement success so don’t throw it away by guessing or making decisions on sentimentality.

-This is the culminating event of your many years of work and contribution into OPERS and it should not be taken lightly.
-We have heard too many people say that “it is too late for them to plan because they are already at/nearing retirement.”
-This is totally erroneous because at this point is where good planning can make a huge difference to the rest of your life and it will have multiple irrevocable effects:
+This is the culminating event of your many years of hard work and contribution into OPERS, it should not be taken lightly.
+We have heard too many people say that “it is too late for you to plan because you are already at/nearing retirement.”
+This is totally false.
+At this point is where good planning can make a huge difference to the rest of your life and it will have multiple irrevocable effects:

-- You can’t change your mind and elect a different payout or survivorship option.
+You cannot change your mind and elect a different payout or survivorship option.

-Generally, you should seek the advice of a financial advisor/planner to determine what your retirement age should/will be at least a year before your desired retirement.
-You should then engage an OPERS counselor ~6 months before retirement to run estimates for you and to educate you further about the intricacies of your upcoming retirement – many of our clients schedule appointments with us immediately after this consultation to integrate this data and any potential changes into their financial plan.
+Generally, you should seek the advice of a financial advisor/planner to determine what your retirement age will be at least a year before your desired retirement.
+You should then engage an OPERS counselor 6 months before retirement to run estimates and educate you further about the intricacies of your upcoming retirement – many of our clients schedule appointments with us immediately after this consultation to integrate this data and any potential changes into their financial plan.

 *Please be aware that most financial advisor’s largest conflict of interest when giving advice on OPERS is whether you take a Partial Lump-Sum Option Payout (PLOP).
 This may be a good opportunity for you but you must understand if/how your advisor is biased so that you can ensure that a PLOP is in your best interest.